Real Spectral Triples on Crossed Products: Introduction

 \section{Introduction}

 The notion of a ``spectral triple'' (also known as unbounded Fredholm module, or unbounded K-cycle) was introduced by Alain Connes in the course of studying a noncommutative generalization of the Atiyah-Singer index theorem.
 Its prototype is given by the commutative ${*}$-algebra $C^\infty(M)$ of smooth functions on a compact spin manifold $M$ and the Dirac operator on the Hilbert space of square-integrable spinors.
 Under a few additional assumptions, any commutative spectral triple must be of this form and so it is possible to recover the original manifold from these data \cite{connes1996gravity,connes2013spectral}.
 So far, most research has focused on investigating the properties of particular known spectral triples.
 However, despite their importance and extensive study, it is not yet fully understood under what conditions it is possible to define a spectral triple on a given $C^{*}$-algebra; various examples have been constructed only for some specific classes of $C^{*}$-algebras, for instance matrix algebras \cite{paschke1998discrete,krajewski1998classification}, group $C^{*}$-algebras of discrete hyperbolic groups, $AF$-algebras, algebras arising as $q$-deformations of the function algebra of Lie groups (see references in \cite{hawkins2013spectral}) and algebras with the ergodic action of a compact Lie group \cite{gabriel2013ergodic}.
+Spectral triples with nontrivial K-homological content have also been constructed on Cuntz-Krieger algebras \cite{goffeng15Cuntz-Krieger}, boundary crossed products by hyperbolic isometry groups \cite{mesland20Hecke} and groupoid $C^{*}$-algebras \cite{Meslandgroupoid}.

 In this respect, spectral triples on crossed products $A\rtimes_{r} G$ proffer new noncommutative examples (even when $A$ and $G$ are abelian) as they can be regarded as noncommutative quotient spaces (see e.g., \cite[Chapter 2]{khalkhali2009basic}).